So, a couple of things have happened since my husband and I got married on May 27th, 2006.

 It is exciting to think about, really.

-I used to be sad about our children growing up and out because it meant them leaving us.
+I used to be sad about our children grow up and out because it meant them leaving us.

 But I am starting to look forward to the new beginnings and tomorrows.